Wouldn't it be cool... to run Python... in your browser?

 What is PyScript?
 Well, here are some of the core components:

-- Python in the browser: Enable drop-in content, external file hosting (made possible by the Pyodide project, thank you!), and application hosting without the reliance on server-side configuration
+- Python in the browser: Enable drop-in content, external file hosting, and application hosting without the reliance on server-side configuration

 - Python ecosystem: Run many popular packages of Python and the scientific stack (such as numpy, pandas, scikit-learn, and more)